-The increase in Performance and Security Solutions revenue for the three-month period ended March 31, 2016, as compared to the same period in 2015, was due to increased demand across all major product lines, with especially strong growth in our Cloud Security Solutions.
-Cloud Security Solutions revenue for the three-month period ended March 31, 2016 was \$81 million as compared to \$55 million for the three-month period ended March 31, 2015.
+The increase in Performance and Security Solutions revenue for the three- and nine-month periods ended September 30, 2016, as compared to the same periods in 2015, was due to increased demand across all major product lines, with especially strong growth in our Cloud Security and Web Performance Solutions.
+Cloud Security Solutions revenue for the three- and nine-month periods ended September 30, 2016 was \$95.2 million and \$262.9 million, respectively, as compared to \$65.2 million and \$181.9 million for the three- and nine-month periods ended September 30, 2015, respectively.

-The decline in the year-over-year revenue growth rate in Media Delivery Solutions revenue for the three-month period ended March 31, 2016 was primarily the result of decreased traffic from our two largest media customers resulting from their "do-it-yourself" efforts in delivering their content.
-Excluding these customers, the rest of our Media Delivery Solutions revenue grew 11% for the three-month period ended March 31, 2016, as compared to the same period in 2015.
+The decline in the year-over-year revenue growth in Media Delivery Solutions revenue for the three- and nine-month periods ended September 30, 2016 was primarily the result of decreased traffic from the six large Internet Platform Customers, resulting from their "do-it-yourself" efforts in delivering their content.
+Excluding these six large Internet Platform Customers, the rest of our Media Delivery Solutions revenue grew by 5% and 8% for the three- and nine-month periods ended September 30, 2016, respectively, as compared to the same periods in 2015, with strong growth among our over-the-top, or OTT, video delivery customers.

-The increase in Services and Support Solutions revenue for the three-month period ended March 31, 2016, as compared to the same period in 2015, was due to strong customer attachment rates for our higher-end enterprise class professional services.
+The increase in Services and Support Solutions revenue for the three- and nine-month periods ended September 30, 2016, as compared to the same periods in 2015, was due to strong customer attachment rates for our higher-end enterprise class professional services.

-As a result of our reorganization in 2016, we are now organized into three divisions.
+As a result of our February 2016 reorganization, our sales, marketing and product development functions are now organized into three divisions.
 The following table quantifies the contribution to revenue during the periods presented from the customers in each division (in thousands):